joehahn/cryptocoin-tensorflow-demo/README.md

 ![](figs/loss.png)
-This model is trained to predict ethereum's _fractional_ next-day price, so this figure tells us that the trained LSTM model can predict ethereum's next-day price with a 5% accuracy....
+This model is trained to predict ethereum's _fractional_ next-day price, so this figure tells us that the trained LSTM model can predict ethereum's next-day price with a 5% accuracy.

 The trained LSTM model is then applied to the test dataset, to predict ethereum's next-day fractional price